What is the Christmas Bird Count?

 Whether you’re a novice birder or a seasoned expert, please consider taking part in this year’s Christmas Bird Count effort.
 To join a group or community event, please reach out to your local count compiler – Birds Canada has a list of participating communities on their website.

 As Birds Canada recommends, you should be prepared to dedicate part or all of the count day as either a field observer or feeder watcher somewhere within the count circle.
-Field observers cover a portion of the count circle on their own or with a small group and count all birds they find.
+Field observers cover a portion of the count circle on their own or with a small group and count all the birds they find.
 Feeder watchers count birds at their feeders for a portion of the day.
 The Birds Canada website has more information on what it means to be a field participant or a feeder participant.

 Here is a list of communities along The BC Bird Trail that are having Christmas Bird Counts this year:

+You can read more about the Christmas Bird Count on the Birds Canada website and the National Audubon Society website.
 Learn more about citizen science and tips for counting birds in our previous Field Notes post, Birding 101: How to Count Birds.